chanzuckerberg/meta-kg-api-documentation/persons.md

 ```

 ## Accessing a single person

-A single person can be accessed by using a [curie](https://en.wikipedia.org/wiki/CURIE) to look up
-a person based on a curie, use the format: `person.orcid:id`, `person.person:id` and the endpoint
+A single person can be accessed with a [curie](https://en.wikipedia.org/wiki/CURIE).
+To look up a person based on a curie, use the format: `person.orcid:id`, `person.person:id` and the endpoint `/person`.
-`/person`.

 ##### Example
 Return a person with a given orc identifier:

 `https://meta-api.staging.meta-infra.org/person/person.orcid:ORC_ID`

 ## Accessing multiple persons
 Multiple persons can be accessed at the endpoint `/person`

 ##### Example
 Return a list of persons:

 `https://meta-api.staging.meta-infra.org/person`